 Architect, Medical Planner; Director of the Institute

-to the 2016 AIA Academy Architecture for Health U40 List, an honor given to the top two health care designers under 40.
-She has authored numerous articles on patient-centered design subjects, published in the Healthcare Design Magazine, the Health Environment Research and Design Journal.
+Dr. Thompson develops and delivers professional education to health care stakeholders and consultants through interactive workshops held annually.
+Her work has been published in the Journal of Perinatology, Healthcare Design Magazine, American Institute of Architects Academy Journal, and Health Environments Research and Design Journal.
 She has also contributed to the third edition of the Joint Commission’s Planning, Design, and Construction of Health Care Facilities book, published in August 2015, and Nurses as Leaders in Health Care Design, published in October 2015.

-Architect, Medical Planner, Health Facility Design Director; Vice President of Design
+Health Facility Design Director; Vice President of Design

 Community Development Coordinator; Board Member

 Natasha Ramey brings to the organization a background in service to the public.
 She has spent years engaging the public, assessing and addressing to their needs.
 She skillfully communicates with diverse groups within the private sector, local, regional and state government agencies.
 Natasha has a personal stake in improving the healthcare environment.